ReactQQ/PlayWright-API-tests/README.md

 ## Headers Validation

-* Response headers are validated in all main tests using a reusable helper `expectHeaders`.
+* Response headers are validated in main tests using a reusable helper `expectHeaders`.
 * Common headers checked:

   * `Content-Type` (should contain `application/json`)
   * `Cache-Control`
   * `Server`
 * The helper logs a warning if a header is missing.
+* For corner-case tests (e.g., DELETE, malformed JSON), header mismatches are logged but do not fail the test.

 Example usage: